calimero-network/core/crates/node/README.md

 ### Catchup

-Catchup process involves updating the context metadata and the application blob, followed up by replaying the transactions from the last current executed transaction.

-In the catchup process one node is the initiator of stream connection (called `ClientPeer`) and the other node is the responder (called `ServerPeer`).

 The catchup process is initiated by the `ClientPeer` by opening a stream to the `ServerPeer`.

 Once the connection is established, the `ClientPeer` requests the application information from the ContextConfig contract.
 If the application blob id has changed, the `ClientPeer` attempts to fetch new application blob and store it in the store.
 Depending on the application source, the `ClientPeer` either fetches the application blob from the remote BlobRegistry or requests the `ServerPeer` to send the application blob.

-After the application is updated, the `ClientPeer` requests the transactions from the `ServerPeer`.
-`ServerPeer` collects executed and pending transactions from the given hash to the latest transaction.
+After the application is updated, the `ClientPeer` requests the transactions from the `ServerPeer`. `ServerPeer` collects executed and pending transactions from the given hash to the latest transaction.
 The transactions are sent in batches to the `ClientPeer` which applies the transactions to the store.

 ```mermaid
 sequenceDiagram